jaredririe/backendology/003-what-this-blog-is-all-about.md

 ### Research papers

-I was literally one week away from attending graduate school--I accepted an offer and scholarship from the University of Wisconsin: Madison, enrolled in classes, and found an apartment.
+I was one week away from attending graduate school.
+I had accepted an offer and scholarship from the University of Wisconsin: Madison, enrolled in classes, and found an apartment.
 Then, in a last-minute decision, I walked away from it all a week before classes started.
 I'll share the full story in a later blog.

 While I still believe this was the correct choice given my circumstances, I regret not being able to delve into Computer Science research.
 Reading research papers has been more of a hit and miss for me than reading books.
 I hope this blog can serve as the necessary motivation to read more research papers and review them as blog entries.
 The research papers I have read, such as [Amazon’s well-known Dynamo paper](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) have been influential in improving my design skills and identifying weak areas in my understanding.